hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 Let's study what is the concept of "class" in object oriented programming languages.

-So far in this course, we've only used singleton objects: objects that only occur once: player, darkVador, etc.dark vador and his friend named pikachu
+So far in this course, we've only used singleton objects: objects that only occur once: player, darkVador, etc.

 Ok, this is not quite true, I'd forgotten that we created many balls in the module 2 game.
 We'll come back to this example further down the page!